The Man And the Rock

-“Lord,” he said, “I have laboured long and hard in your service, putting all my strength to do that which You have asked.
-Yet, after all this time, I have not even budged that rock by half a centimetre.
+“Lord,” he said, “I have laboured long and hard in your service, putting all my strength to do what You have asked.
+Yet, I have not even budged that rock by half a centimetre after all this time.
 I am failing You.”

 “My friend, when I asked you to serve me and you accepted, I told you that your task was to push against the rock with all your strength, which you have done.

-Never once did I mention to you that I expected you to move it.
+Never once did I mention that I expected you to move it.
 Your task was to push.
-And now you come to me, with your strength spent, thinking that you have failed.
-But, is that really so?
+And now you come to me, with your strength spent, thinking you have failed.
+But is that really so?

 Look at yourself.
 Your arms are strong and muscled, your back sinewy and sturdy, your hands are callused from constant pressure, and your legs have become massive and hard.